 There are many possible explanations for understanding why conflict parties and mediators included some actors as opposed to others.
 For instance, civil society organizations or political parties have been included for a range of strategic reasons mostly related to attempts to overcome lack of legitimacy and ensure public buy-in in support of the overall peace process.
 Aside from these political reasons, mediators who pushed for inclusion often did so in order to gain momentum for peace negotiations, to generate new perspectives as a way to broaden negotiation agendas, or to test new ideas.
-Nevertheless, there seems to be general awareness and acknowledgement among mediation teams of the international normative frameworks that stipulate women's inclusion and participation in peace processes and political transitions (see Box 3.2).
+Nevertheless, there seems to be general awareness and acknowledgement among mediation teams of the international normative frameworks that stipulate women's inclusion and participation in peace processes and political transitions (see Box 3.2: Mediators Supported Women's Inclusion).

-BOX 3.2 Mediators Supported Women's Inclusion
+Box 3.2: Mediators Supported Women's Inclusion